cedar-policy/cedar-docs/docs/collections/_policies/syntax-datatypes.md

 {: .warning }
 >If you exceed the range available for the Decimal data type by supplying a string that exceeds the allowable range, it results in an overflow error.
 A policy that results in an error is ignored, meaning that a Permit policy might unexpectedly fail to allow access, or a Forbid policy might unexpectedly fail to block access.

+Constructor calls such as `decimal(context.num)` and `decimal(if true then "100.01" else "1.01")` can _evaluate_ properly, assuming `context.num` is a string of the accepted format, but will not _validate_.
+To validate, the `decimal()` constructor must be given a _string literal_.
+If calling `decimal()` with the string literal would produce an overflow, the constructor call is also deemed invalid.

 ### ipaddr {#datatype-ipaddr}

 A value that represents an IP address.
 It can be either IPv4 or IPv6.
 The value can represent an individual address or a range of addresses, by adding a [CIDR suffix](https://wikipedia.org/wiki/Classless_Inter-Domain_Routing#CIDR_notation) (a slash `/` and an integer) after the address.